WITH AIRVAC SYSTEM – PRECISE – VERSATILE

 The AirVac metering device can be used universally for an exact grain singulation.
 Due to different metering discs, maize, sunflowers, sugarbeet, soybeans and rape can be singulated reliably.

 The AirVac system is based on the principle of vacuum singulation where the seed is sucked to a perforated disc.
-During the metering process the accepted grains pass through a scraper that sees to it that doubles are removed.
+During the metering process the accepted grains pass through a scraper that sees to it that duplicates are removed.
 The special feature of the AirVac scraper is that the user does not have to carry out any adjustment works.
 The contour of the scraper has been optimised in such a way that a reliable singulation for all crops is guaranteed.

 Via a fall tube the AirVac metering device leads the seed to the bottom of the furrow.
 A grain sensor is integrated into the fall tube to guarantee an optimum monitoring of the seeding success.
 The measuring technology of the sensor is able to count the grains, to determine the spacings between the grains and thus also to transmit an information to the driver with regard to double spots or gaps.

 The transmitted values of the singulation accuracy are displayed clearly at the terminal of the machine and additionally increase safety while sowing.